Guides

 | Larger group | Faster damage and more carry capacity | More players burn food, scatter loot, and trigger chaos | Assign route caller, loot keeper, defender, and supply carrier |

-If the fight is community-reported rather than fully verified in your save, solo scouting can be safer than bringing the whole group.
-Once the trigger and route are known, co-op can make the actual attempt smoother.
+If the trigger or route is still unconfirmed in your save, solo scouting can be safer than bringing the whole group.
+Once the route is known, co-op can make the actual attempt smoother.

 Bosses And The God Route